RootSystemML/RootSystemML.github.io/examples/index.md

   {{ pages }}

-  {% for page in site.pages sort_by:title order:ascending %}
+  {% for page in site.pages sort_by:date order:ascending %}

   {% if page.tags contains 'example' %}